-The information will be requested well in advance of the visit.
-The University should receive it no later than six weeks before the date of the visit, along with other documentation required for the institutional approval, so that it can be considered and interrogated before the visit takes place.
-Supplementary information may be needed after the initial documentation has been examined; this will be requested if required.
+The OU should receive the submission no later than six weeks before the date of the Administrative Audit visit so that it can be considered and reviewed before the visit takes place.
+Supplementary information may be needed after the documentation has been examined; this will be requested if required.

-Details of the required documents will be provided at the Advisory Visit but will fall into the following areas of scrutiny:
+The required documents will fall into the following areas of scrutiny: